The Epstein Saga

 Like everyone else, I have been watching the Epstein saga with a mix of horror, anger, and deep unease.

-No amount of analysis, outrage, or speculation should ever displace that truth.
+And, no amount of analysis, outrage, or speculation should ever displace that truth.

 I am also angered by the length of time this abuse persisted, by the institutional failures, the delays, the silence, and the systems that allowed injustice to sit comfortably in plain sight for decades.